AI4PDLab/ProtRL/README.md

 ### Carbonic Anhydrase Fold in ZymCTRL
 We also provide a more complex example in ```example/ZymCTRL-fold```, where the fold of carbonic anhydrase is progressively adapted over RL iterations.
 In this case esm-fold is required and a GPU of 80GB.

+### Benchmarking and Testing
+We provide tools for testing and benchmarking different RL algorithms and hyperparameters.
+- **Tiny Model**: `setup_tiny_model.py` generates a tiny Llama model for fast local testing and debugging.
+For fast check you can just run ProtRL.sh and set the `--model_dir` to `test`. it will automatically build the tiny model in `test/tiny` and run the training.
+- **Benchmarking Suite**: `benchmarking/` contains scripts to run comprehensive benchmarks comparing `pLM_GRPO`, `weighted_DPO`, and `trl_GRPO` across various learning rates and betas.
+  - Run: `bash benchmarking/run_benchmark.sh`
+  - Plot: `python benchmarking/plot_benchmark.py`

 ### Experiments